 There is perhaps nothing more simple and divine at the Japanese table than a pristine bowl of snow white shinmai, new rice, to close an autumn meal.
 Like the wafer at mass, newly harvested rice speaks to the Japanese soul of the divine, of things both eternal and ephemeral.

-The sakura will bloom again next year.
-These were the words the mayor of Tokyo used to urge people not to congregate in revelry under full blooming cherry trees in parks over this past weekend.
-It was part of a plea to the residents of her city to stay home and avoid all non-essential outings […]
+Preserving cherry blossoms for garnish The sakura will bloom again next year.
+With these words the mayor of Tokyo urged people not to congregate in cherry blossom revelry under trees in parks over this past weekend.
+It was part of a plea to the residents of her city to stay home and avoid all non-essential […]

-My father-in-law Takashi has very specific (and very good) taste in food.
+Our favorite Tokyo chef returns to Karatsu My father-in-law Takashi has very specific and very good taste in food.
 He is what his family members call urusai when it comes to flavor, a word that can mean noisy or fussy.
-He isn’t fussy in the I don’t like this or that kind of food, way but rather in the I don’t eat […]
+He isn’t fussy in the – I don’t like this or that kind of food […]

-I’ve been foraging sansai, mountain vegetables, all these many years that I’ve lived in Japan and I find it no less exciting for the repetition.
-In fact it’s thrilling, this stretch from February to May, following the micro seasons of wild mountain edibles from fukinoto (butterbur buds) to tsukushi (horsetail) to warabi (bracken ferns) to […]
+Foraging in Japan continues with tsukushi (horsetail) Foraging in Japan has been a highlight of living here and foraging in Japan.
+I find it no less exciting for the annual repetition.
+In fact it’s thrilling, this stretch from February to May, following the micro seasons of sansai, wild mountain edibles, from fukinoto (butterbur buds) […]

-Fukinoto season came so early this year.
+Spring fukinoto foraging returns!
+Spring fukinoto season came so early this year.
 The new year had barely dawned and we were already harvesting.
 Now they are already on their way out and today we ate freshly foraged fukinoto for what is likely the last time.
-After a weekend that felt like a preview to summer I had a feeling the […]
+After a weekend that felt like a preview to […]

-The burgeoning green hillsides are draped in wild wisteria.
+The abundance of the moment calls for sansho-ae The burgeoning green hillsides are draped in wild wisteria.
 The vines cascade from the forest canopy like lavender veils.
 People flock to see their more regal relatives trained on trellises in parks and public spaces.
-There you can hear the riotous buzzing of a thousand bees who swarm the violet blossoms dangling like so many […]
+There you can hear the riotous buzzing of a thousand bees […]

-At the fist bite of cold in late fall, when all other flowers abandon us, the dear Camellia blooms and ushers us through a long winter.
+Embracing the viscous textures of washoku At the fist bite of cold in late fall, when all other flowers abandon us, the dear Camellia blooms and ushers us through a long winter.
 But with the dawn of summer on the horizon, the geese fly north and the Camellia bids us farewell.
-Gaping blossoms fall whole and heavy straight to the ground […]
+Gaping blossoms fall whole […]

-I stood on the breakwater at the harbor in Minato, a hamlet along the coast of Karatsu, and watched as Sakamoto san swam towards me through cold March waters.
+Wakame salad to celebrate spring I stood on the breakwater at the harbor in Minato, a hamlet along the coast of Karatsu, and watched as Sakamoto san swam towards me through cold March waters.
 I had come to meet the small band of free-divers who dive here.
-Karatsu is a coastal town on an outcropping of land in the northwest […]
+Karatsu is a coastal town on an outcropping […]

-Koo, my sister-in-law, lived in the south of France for many years and has always been our resident expert on all things deliciously French.
+Hijiki offers a taste of home Koo, my sister-in-law, lived in the south of France for many years and has always been our resident expert on all things deliciously French.
 She would bring us cheese, wine, cured meats, salt, bread, jams olive oil, and butter.
 Her soufflé on special occasions was always quickly devoured.
-But when she moved back to Japan […]
+But […]

 Follow along for a visual feast at the seasonal table and be the first to know about new adventures and workshops. #epicureanideals #mirukashi